\Lambda-buildings and base change functors: Introduction

 \subsubsection{Asymptotic cones}

 Asymptotic cones of metric spaces capture the `large scale structure' of the underlying space.
-The main idea goes back to Gromov \cite{Gromov} and was later generalized by van den Dries and Wilkie \cite{vandenDriesWilkie}.
+The main idea goes back to the notion of convergence of metric spaces by Gromov in the early 80's (see \cite{Gromov2}) and was later generalized using ultrafilters by van den Dries and Wilkie \cite{vandenDriesWilkie}.
 Asymptotic cones provide interesting examples of metric spaces and have proven useful in the context of geometric group theory.

 In Section~\ref{sec:cones} we will prove, using the base change functor, that the class of generalized affine buildings is closed under ultraproducts, asymptotic cones and ultracones.
 The main results read as follows: